Differentially private multivariate medians: Proofs of the results from Section

 Define the spatial rank function $h(y,\mu)=\Ee{\mu}{\sff(y-X)}.$ Proposition~4.1 of \citep{Koltchinskii1997} says that if $\mu$ has a bounded density, then the map $y\mapsto h(y,\mu)$ is continuously differentiable in $\rdd$ with derivative

 Now,

 where $\norm{\cdot}$ denotes the operator norm.
-Thus, the map $y\mapsto h(y,\mu)$ is $2L'$-Lipschitz, which implies that the map $y\mapsto \SD(y,\mu)$ is also $2L'$-Lipschitz. \end{proof} \begin{lem} Condition \ref{cond::phi-k-reg} holds for each of the depth functions defined in Section~\ref{sec::depth}. \end{lem} \begin{proof} We prove the result for each depth in turn.
+Thus, the map $y\mapsto h(y,\mu)$ is $2L'$-Lipschitz, which implies that the map $y\mapsto \SD(y,\mu)$ is also $2L'$-Lipschitz. \end{proof} \begin{lemma} Condition \ref*{cond::phi-k-reg} holds for each of the depth functions defined in Section~\ref*{sec::depth}. \end{lemma} \begin{proof} We prove the result for each depth in turn.

 \textbf{Halfspace depth:} Let

 and recall that the set of subgraphs of $\sF$ is the set of closed halfspaces in $\rdd$.
 Furthermore, it holds that

 Thus, it follows $\HD$ is $(1,\sF)$-regular with $\VC(\sF)=d+2$.